Purefekt/Raspberry-Pi-Mini-Projects/README.md

 [Go up](https://github.com/Purefekt/Raspberry-Pi-Mini-Projects#table-of-contents)

 ### 19. Image Classification on Raspberry Pi with Inception Model
 First you must download any picture that you want to test the image classification on.
-Next you must copy the path of the 3 files in the **Files for script19** directory and paste them in the script.
+Now navigate to the **Files for script19** directory and unzip the googlenet.caffemodel.zip file.
+Now copy **the path** of this unzipped file and the other 2 files to any dire and paste them in the script.
 Running this script will output a few basic details about the image, for example if you test it on a picture of a football the output might be "A football".
 [Go up](https://github.com/Purefekt/Raspberry-Pi-Mini-Projects#table-of-contents)